 Voice capture technology is almost as reliable as a keyboard search on the Google search traditional platform.

 More and more consumers are figuring out that voice search can help them lead less hinged lifestyles.
 The concept of being enslaved by a machine is driving more people than ever to devices which seemingly offer such freedoms.

 You no longer have to leave the room during the Cowboys game to grab your laptop to search for a local pizza delivery service.
 You do not have to look down at your smartphone and navigate a browser while fat thumbing a search for “Starbucks near me.”
 You can quickly order more diapers while changing a dirty one.
 Mobile marketing will never be the same.

 Google has stated that 20% of all searches are voice related.
 And Google search statistics regarding voice most certainly entice, and maybe shock, the most successful Internet marketers.

-While it is all impressive and astounding, it certainly isn’t surprising.
+While it is all impressive and astounding, it indeed isn’t surprising.

 There are several driving factors in the meteoric rise of voice search trends.
 When it comes to voice search statistics in 2017, you can expect this trend to continue to rise into 2019 as more and more people become voice device enabled.